HoustonPanda/udacity_navigation/Report.md

 A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
 Thus, the goal of your agent is to collect as many yellow bananas as possible while avoiding blue bananas.

-NNet.py contains basic network from nnModule dqn_agent.py contains the agent include the double q network structure Navigation_solution.ipynb contains the training and evaluation process code.
+NNet.py contains basic network from nnModule.

+dqn_agent.py contains the agent include the double q network structure.

+Navigation_solution.ipynb contains the training and evaluation process code.

 ### Learning Algorithm